adamspanier/CryptoConductor/docs/Models.md

 3. _Last_ - The user last name
 4. _Username_ - The user's chosen screenname
 5. _Role_ - A foreign key entry to the user role
-6. _Specialties_ - A list of foreign keys relating to the specialty table
+6. _Specialties_ - A list of foreign keys relating to the specialty table.
+Dropdown checkbox menu.
-7. _Projects_ - A list of project foreign keys relating to which projects a user has contributed to
+7. _Projects_ - A list of project foreign keys relating to which projects a user has contributed to.
+Dropdown checkbox menu.
 9. _Active_ - A boolean for currently acting

 #### Role Table